FeeSimple/deploy-contract/README.md

 ```
 Error 3010001: Invalid name
-Name should be less than 13 characters and only contains the following symbol .12345abcdefghijklmnopqrstuvwxyz
+Name should be less than 13 characters and only contains the following symbols .12345abcdefghijklmnopqrstuvwxyz
 Error Details:
 Name not properly normalized (name: trung6789123, normalized: trung....123)
 ```

 ```
 https://github.com/EOSIO/eos/issues/3480
-Since you get this error message, you certainly have system contract installed.
+Since you get this error message, you have system contract installed.
-System contract allows to create only one short (<12 characters) account name per 24 hours (one that got the highest bid).
+System contract allows you to create only one short (<12 characters) account name per 24 hours (highest bid).
-If you want to just create an account (without doing bidding) - the name should be exactly 12 characters long.
+If you want to create an account (without doing bidding) - the name should be exactly 12 characters long.
 ```